awsdocs/aws-doc-sdk-examples/javav2/README.rst

   your machine)
 * AWS credentials, either configured in a local AWS credentials file or set by using the **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** environment variables. **All Java Version 2 examples assume that you have setup your credentials in the credentials file in the .aws folder**.
 For information about how to set AWS credentials and the Region for use with the AWS SDK for Java, see `Set up AWS credentials and Region for development <http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html>`_ in the *AWS
-SDK for Java Developer Guide*.
+SDK for Java Developer Guide*..
 * You should also set the *AWS Region* within which the operations will be performed.
 If a Region is not set, the default Region used is **us-east-1**.